 Poinsettia Toxicity Myth

-The poinsettia is the most widely tested consumer plant on the market today, proving the myth about the popular holiday plant to be false:
+Good news!
+The poinsettia is the most widely tested consumer plant on the market today, proving the myths about the popular holiday plants toxicity to pets and humans to be false:

 •Scientific research from The Ohio State University has proved the poinsettia to be non-toxic to both humans and pets.
 All parts of the plant were tested, including the leaves and sap.

 •According to POISINDEX, the national information center for poison control centers, a child would have to ingest 500-600 leaves in order to exceed the experimental doses that found no toxicity.